ImGGAAVVIINN/alya-new-tab/README.md

 In Firefox, the extension can be installed temporarily until you restart the browser.
 To do so:

-1. enter `about:debugging` in the URL bar
+1. Enter `about:debugging` in the URL bar
 2. click "Load Temporary Add-on"
 3. open the extension's directory in your local repo and select [`manifest.json`](manifest.json)